Before You Start:

 Goals of this Lab:

 While most modern SAR data are available to you in fully focused and easy to digest data formats, some of the historic data do still require processing by the end user to convert them into images that are ready for use in GIS systems.
 Hence, this lab will deepen your understanding of how to focus raw SAR data into full-resolution images.
 The workflow we use today includes all the processing steps you would find in freely available software tools such as ISCE (InSAR Scientific Computing Environment).
-All steps are exposed to you in executable python code embedded in an anotated Jupyter Notebook.
+All steps are exposed to you in executable python code embedded in an annotated Jupyter Notebook.
 The notebooks is courtesy of Dr. Paul A. Rosen, Project Scientist of the NISAR mission, JPL.

 The OpenSARLab and Jupyter Notebooks: